DtK07/Pdf-Image-to-text-converter/README.md

 # Pdf-Image-to-text-converter

-Pdf/Image coverter is a python script intended to convert the text in the pdf to excel format so that data can be structured and used for further analysis.

-Libraries used:
-PyPDF2, pathlib, openpyxl, fitz, pytesseract, PIL.Image

-Process:
+The PDF/Image Converter is a Python script designed to extract text from PDF files and convert it into structured data in Excel format for further analysis.
+This script utilizes various libraries such as PyPDF2, pathlib, openpyxl, fitz, pytesseract, and PIL.Image to accomplish its tasks.

-Once the code is run, it will look for the pdf files in a mentioned directory and create a list of files.
-Then creates a pdf object and uses extracttext() method to pull out the data and then create an excel workbook and update the extracted data.
+The process involves the script searching for PDF files in a designated directory, creating a list of these files, and then using the extracttext() method to extract the text data from each PDF file.
+The extracted data is then added to an Excel workbook to produce a structured and organized result.